 - Mobile computing solutions.
-These consist of the PowerPad ® series of batteries, a source of power and longer run times for notebook computers and other mobile applications, as well as the Scribbler ® series of Tablet PCs with the longest run-times in the industry.
+These consist of the PowerPad ® series of batteries, a source of power and longer run times for notebook computers and other mobile applications, as well as the Scribbler ® series of Tablet PCs with the longest runtimes in the industry.
 Our newest PowerPad line can meet the needs of not only mobile notebook computer users, but also powers such products as the I Pod, cell phone, PDA, BLACKBERRY, Palm and Pocket PC. - Batteries for aerospace and defence.
 These products consist of specialized battery systems and includes precision machining of metal, plastics and other materials for specific applications.
 These products are typically large format and with significant technological sophistication, with some component of research and development with each application. - Clean transportation.
 Power systems for electric vehicles, including plug-in hybrid electric vehicle applications and pure battery electric vehicles.
 Projects include electric drive delivery vans, small urban vehicles and off-road vehicles.

 In May, 2006, the Company entered into a fixed price agreement for \$1,000 with the New York State Energy Research and Development Authority ("NYSERDA").
 Under the agreement, the Company will expand its operations in New York State to develop lawn and turf off-road equipment and establish sales and service capabilities for its Scribbler Tablet products.
-The Company recently moved its U.S.office into new space at the Saratoga Technology + Energy Park ("STEP").
-During the quarter ended March 31, 2007 a milestone payment of \$150 was received.
+The Company recently moved its U.S. office into new space at the Saratoga Technology + Energy Park ("STEP").
+During the quarter ended March 31, 2007 a milestone payment of \$400 was received for work completed to date.
+In the quarter ended June 30, 2007 a milestone payment of \$150 was received.
 No milestone payments were received during the quarters ending September 30, December 31, 2007 and March 31, 2008.
+In the current quarter ended June 30, 2008 a milestone payment of \$220 was received.

 In January, 2007, the Company announced that it had received a US\$100 contract from the State of New York (New York State Energy Research Agency) to develop and demonstrate a "plug-in hybrid" concept using the Ford Escape Hybrid vehicle, using its new MN - Series Lithium Ion SuperPolymer battery® to provide a longer run time of the vehicle in pure "electric motor driven" mode, hence reducing substantially the usage of gasoline and air pollution.
 During the quarter ending September 30, 2007, the Company received a milestone payment of \$32.
-No additional payments were received during the quarters ending December 31, 2007 and March 31, 2008 while NYSERDA continues its testing of the plug-in hybrid.
+No additional payments were received during the quarters ending December 31, 2007, March 31, 2008 and as at June 30, 2008 while NYSERDA continues its testing of the plug-in hybrid.